Towards Civil War

 The Scottish Parliament, which was independent of the English Parliament in Westminster until 1707, was more subservient to the Scottish monarchs.
 When King James VI of Scotland succeeded Queen Elizabeth, becoming James I of England, it was what he expected from the English Parliament.
 In that he was to be disappointed.

-Religious opinion was becoming increasingly Puritanical, with a growing number having extremist Calvinist views and wishing reform of the established Churches in England and Scotland.
-The overwhelming majority of those in London were Puritans, what are referred to as Dissenters or non-conformists.
-Charles, on the other hand, believed in the High Anglican form of worship that was very ritualistic, which was not dissimilar to Arminian or Catholic.
+Religious opinion was becoming increasingly Puritanical, with a growing number having Calvinist views and wishing reform of the established Churches in England and Scotland.
+The overwhelming majority of religious activists in London – although not necessarily forming an overall majority of the people – were Puritans, what are referred to as Dissenters or non-conformists, of Presbyterian or Independent theology.
+Charles, on the other hand, believed in the High Anglican form of worship that was very ritualistic, which was not dissimilar to Catholic.
+With so much opposition from the Calvinists he increasingly turned to the Arminian clerics and Catholics for support.
 To the great dismay of Londoners, in 1628 he installed the clergyman William Laud as Bishop of London, a strong believer in the rule of bishops and ritualistic worship.
 In 1633 Charles elevated Laud to Archbishop of Canterbury, uniting the majority of Protestants against him.
 Charles and Laud planned religious reforms that seemed Catholic in all but name.
 Laud was succeeded as Bishop of London by William Juxon, who also became a close confident of the King.

 Charles circumvented the tax problem in 1634 by broadening ‘Ship Money’ – the obligation for each coastal town to provide the Crown with either ships or money during times of war – to all towns in England and on a permanent basis.
+Charles used every lever available to him to extort funds from London’s merchants.
+The City magistrates tasked with collecting ship money found increasing resistance to making payment.
 Constant demands on the merchants of London to equip ships created much ill-will towards Charles, as did the forfeiture of lands in Ireland that the City’s livery companies had been forced to take by James I and on which they had spent large sums of money.
-Charles used every lever available to him to extort funds from London’s merchants.

 The relationship with the City was further tested when in 1636 Charles issued reforms of the complex rights and boundaries of London, against the wishes of the Lord Mayor and aldermen.
 It was a point that dated back to the beginning of the century but came to the fore again in the 1630s following several outbreaks of plague.